Michelin names two 3-star eateries in first Seoul guide | theSundaily

 There are also editions exploring Shanghai, Hong Kong and Singapore.

 "Seoul is a gastronomic roller coaster," Ellis said.
-"There's so many things going on: brining, pickling, fermenting, frying, barbecuing, seasoning ... great techniques," he added.
+"There's so many things going on: brining, pickling, fermenting, frying, barbequing, seasoning ... great techniques," he added.

-Lucia Cho, the owner of Gaon and of another restaurant, Bicena, which was awarded one star, said it had initially been a struggle to marry Korean cuisine and fine dining – not least because of resistance among Koreans themselves.
+Lucia Cho, the owner of Gaon, and another restaurant, Bicena, which was awarded one star, said it had initially been a struggle to marry Korean cuisine and fine dining – not least because of resistance among Koreans themselves.

 "When we first opened Gaon, not many people appreciated the value of Korean food and complained about our pricing," Cho said.

-"But people pay 300,000 won on Japanese or Chinese course meals," she said, adding that attention from Michelin would "make Koreans think more about what defines good food".
+"But people pay 300,000 won on Japanese or Chinese course meals," she said, adding that it is the Koreans who set a low standard for Korean cuisine overseas.

+"I think more people will think about what defines good food and strive to open a fine-dining Korean restaurant that will be recognised by a renowned international system like Michelin," she said.